First COBs took the industry by storm. Then quantum boards did the same.

 Which COBs To Get

 The best known COB fixtures on the market come from Optic LED and Amare, but the Chinese brand Phlizon makes essentially the same lights as Optic LED, and sells them at a much lower price.
-For DIY COBs, Timber and Rapid LED are both great brands.
+For DIY COBs, Rapid LED are now the only good brands.

 Phlizon is our recommended manufacturer for COB fixtures, because they make lights that are virtually the same as Optic LED lights, but cost far less.
 They use warm and cool COBs (3000K and 6000K) and surround them with supplementary diodes in red, blue, white, IR and UV.
 These diodes provide a huge bloom boost.